 Maseeh Mathematics + Statistics Colloquium Series

 The following talks are sponsored by the Maseeh Mathematics and Statistics Colloquium Series Fund and the Fariborz Maseeh Department of Mathematics & Statistics, PSU.
-These events are free.
-They are open to the general public unless noted otherwise in the event description.
+These events are free and open to the general public.

 Location: Fariborz Maseeh Hall (FMH), room 462